NotShrirang/Machine-Learning-from-Scratch/README.md

 <hr>

 ## Deep Learning:
-<a href="https://github.com/NotShrirang/Machine-Learning-from-Scratch/tree/main/Neural%20Networks">Neural Networks</a> added with ReLU, Softmax Activations and Categorical Cross Entropy losses.
+<a href="https://github.com/NotShrirang/Machine-Learning-from-Scratch/tree/main/Neural%20Networks">Neural Networks</a> added with ReLU, Softmax Activations and Categorical Cross Entropy losses, and Optimizers such as SGD, Adam.

 To use this implementation: